ryanyychen/cse15l-lab-reports/lab-report-1-week-2.md

 # Lab 1 - Remote Access
 ## Part 1 - Installing Visual Studio Code
 To install Visual Studio Code, we simply need to follow these steps: <br>
 1. Visit the [Visual Studio Code](https://code.visualstudio.com/download) website and download the application for your operating system.
-(I am using a Mac for this demonstration)
 2. After unzipping the download file, open the Visual Studio Code application and follow the steps for setup.

 After finishing setup, you should see a window similar to this (some details may be different depending on your settings):